ky-flores/dsc80-final-proj/README.md

 Test Statistic: Difference in means will be used as the test statistic for this hypothesis test.
 The exact difference in means is severe weather - intentional attack.

 The observed test statistic was 3377.78 MW.
 After conducting a permutation test with 10,000 simulations, the resulting p-value found was 0.0.
-Because this p-value is below any significant level threshold that is commonly used, we reject the null hypothesis.
+Because this p-value is below the significant level threshold, we reject the null hypothesis.
 There is significant evidence that the demand loss from severe weather outages is not the same as the duration of intentional attack outages.
 Below is the distribution of the simulated difference in means.

 <iframe
   src="assets/hypothesis_test_distribution.html"